kmsanks/TDWB_19_2_Channels/README.md

 The figures will be created when the scripts are run.
 Currently there is only a README.txt files in this folder as a place holder.
 Note that some figures were modified in Illustrator for publication.

 ## Using this repository
 Clone the repository.
-The scripts can be run in any order, but please note that the data (.mat files) need to be downloaded from FIGSHRE REPOSITORY and placed in the data folder first.
+The scripts can be run in any order, but please note that the data (.mat files) need to be downloaded from https://figshare.com/articles/dataset/TDWB_19_2_Channels/22320811/1 and placed in the data folder first.